 Teachers connect with each family twice per day via Class DoJo, once with a Question of the Day, and once with a Learning Activity of the Day, to which families, together with their child, respond to the Question, and then with a picture, video or text describing the child's participation / success with the Learning Activity of the Day.
-This communication serves as anecdotal assessment documentation and will correlate to the learning activity's assigned learning objectives, and be documented in My Teaching Strategies (GOLD), our assessment system.
+This communication serves as anecdotal assessment documentation and correlates to the learning activity's assigned learning objectives, and is then documented in My Teaching Strategies (GOLD), our assessment system as child outcome data for each child.